 1963: The Washington State Legislature allocates a portion of workers’ compensation funds to expand the lab and support our work in research, teaching and service to improve occupational health for Washington’s workers.
 Today, this funding supports a range of services, including the Occupational and Environmental Medicine Clinic at Harborview Medical Center, our Continuing Education programs and free on-site workplace safety evaluations from our Field Research and Consultation Group.

 1977: The Northwest Center for Occupational Health and Safety, housed in DEOHS, is launched with funding from the National Institute for Occupational Safety and Health.
 The center offers financial support to graduate students in occupational health and safety and continuing education for practitioners in the field.

-1986: The department receives funding from the National Institute of Environmental Health Sciences to establish the UW Superfund Research Program.
-Today, the program continues to conduct and communicate about research on the impacts of metal neurotoxicity on human and ecological health, focusing on metals that commonly occur at Superfund hazardous waste sites.
+1986: The department receives funding from the National Institute of Environmental Health Sciences to establish the UW Superfund Research Program, which remained active until 2023 conducting and communicating about research on the impacts of metal neurotoxicity on human and ecological health, focusing on metals that commonly occur at Superfund hazardous waste sites.

 1991: Gerald Van Belle is named department chair after Murphy’s untimely death.